nixworks/public/news/2006/03/27/index.md

 ##### mayor of London
 ### [ The mayor of London, Ken Livingstone, refers to the United States Ambassador to the United Kingdom, Robert Tuttle, as a 'chiseling little crook' because the United States embassy continues to refuse to pay the London congestion charge. ](/news/2006/03/27/the-mayor-of-london-ken-livingstone-refers-to-the-united-states-ambassador-to-the-united-kingdom-robert-tuttle-as-a-chiseling-little-c.md)
-_Context: Ken Livingstone, mayor of London, United States Ambassador to the United Kingdom, Robert Tuttle, London congestion charge_
+_Context: United States Ambassador to the United Kingdom, mayor of London, London congestion charge, Ken Livingstone, Robert Tuttle_

 ##### The New York Times
 ### [ "The New York Times" reports that it has seen a memo that shows George W. Bush was determined to go to war at least two months before the 2003 invasion of Iraq. ](/news/2006/03/27/the-new-york-times-reports-that-it-has-seen-a-memo-that-shows-george-w-bush-was-determined-to-go-to-war-at-least-two-months-before-the-2.md)
-_Context: George W. Bush, The New York Times, 2003 invasion of Iraq, a memo_
+_Context: George W. Bush, 2003 invasion of Iraq, a memo, The New York Times_

 ##### tornado
 ### [ In Germany, a rare tornado kills two and leaves more than 300,000 people without electricity. ](/news/2006/03/27/in-germany-a-rare-tornado-kills-two-and-leaves-more-than-300-000-people-without-electricity.md)